madschristensen99/PrivateRPC/README.md

 - **Cross-Chain Privacy**: Moving between ETH and XMR creates a fundamental break in the transaction graph that's impossible to trace through conventional means

-## 🔄 1Inch Microservice
+## 🔄 Microservice Backend

-The 1Inch Microservice is the core component that powers PrivateRPC's privacy features.
+The microservice backend is the core component that powers PrivateRPC's atomic swap functionality.
 It provides:

-- Standard JSON-RPC endpoint compatible with existing wallets
-- Custom `prpc_*` namespace for atomic swap operations
+- RESTful API for atomic swap operations
+- Integration with 1inch Fusion for Ethereum operations
-- Integration with the swap daemon from the xmr-eth-atomic-swap repository
+- Integration with SwapD daemon for Monero operations
+- Secure one-time Monero key management via Lit Protocol
-- Support for both direct RPC usage and MetaMask Snap integration
+- Support for MetaMask Snap integration

 For detailed setup and running instructions, see the [1InchMicroservice README](https://github.com/madschristensen99/PrivateRPC/tree/main/1InchMicroservice).